 - 3343 Principles of Marketing.
-(3-0) A study of the marketing process.
-Examines the role of the consumer, marketing institutions, and the social and legal environment of business. - 3355 Retailing.
+(3-0) Study of the strategic marketing process, which creates value for consumers and organizations through integrated production and distribution of products.
+Examines the marketing process in the context of the global, cultural, economic, legal/regulatory environment.
+Examines ethical and socially-responsible marketing and the impact of information technology.
+Prerequisite: ECO 2301 or 2314. - Retailing.
 (3-0) A study of the principles of retail store management, including market and trade area analysis, store location and design, organization and operation management, merchandising, inventory control, and promotion and pricing policies.
 Prerequisite: MKT 3343. - 3358 Professional Selling.
 (3-0) A study of the professional selling process including strategically planning sales calls, strengthening communication skills, responding helpfully to objections, obtaining commitment and building partnerships.
 Examines cultivating committed relationships, strategic alliances, and partnering skills to provide total sales quality to the company, to suppliers, and to customers.
 Prerequisite: MKT 3343. - 3360 Sales Management.
 (3-0) A study of issues related to planning for, managing, motivating, directing, and controlling a sales force and related sales territories.
 Both international and domestic perspectives are addressed.
 Special emphasis is given to the efficiency (cost consideration) and effectiveness (satisfaction consideration) of sales management.
 Prerequisites: MKT 3343, 3358. - (WI) 3367 Promotional Strategy.
 (3-0) Analysis of promotional methods used in marketing and their relation to other business functions.
 Examines advertising, selling, and sales promotion.
 Prerequisite: MKT 3343. - 3377 International Marketing.
 (3-0) A study of the international planning and coordination of marketing functions, marketing policies, and the analysis of marketing on an international scope including environmental and cultural aspects.
 Prerequisite: MKT 3343. - 3387 Internet Marketing.
 (3-0) This course is a study of the marketing process on the World Wide Web.
 It examines the use of network technology to market online goods and services to satisfy the wants and needs of the consumer on an anywhere, anytime basis.
 Prerequisite: MKT 3343. - (WI) 4320 Marketing Research.
 (3-0) A comprehensive study of marketing research.
 Examines the research process, including problem formulation, developing a research plan, sampling, data analysis, and preparing a research report.
 Prerequisites: QMST 2333; MKT 3343. - 4321 Consumer Behavior.
 (3-0) A study of the role of the consumer in marketing.
 Considers the motivation, personality, aptitude, perception, lifestyle, and decision-making processes of consumers.
 This course is open only to seniors majoring in Marketing.
 Prerequisite: MKT 3343. - (WI) 4337 Marketing Management.
 (3-0) An integrative course that applies management concepts and techniques to the solution of marketing problems.
 Analyzes market segments and product positioning, product and product line price, channels of distribution, and promotion.
-Prerequisites: QMST 2333; MKT 3343, and six additional hours of marketing courses. - 4397 Special Topics in Marketing.
+Prerequisites: QMST 2333; MKT 3343, and six additional hours of marketing courses. - 4397 Directed Study in Marketing.
 (3-0) Directed study and research in selected marketing topics, including the development of a promotional or marketing plan.
 Course can be offered as individual instruction or as an organized class.
 Repeatable for credit with different emphasis.
 Prerequisite: Consent of instructor and Chair. - 4399 Marketing Internship.
 (0-15) Integration of professional and academic experience through internship with an external employer.
 Prerequisites: MKT majors only, junior or senior status, enrollment subject to availability and Internship Director approval, credit is pass/fail or grade at departmental election.